 The target must be no more than one size larger than you and must be within your reach.
 Roll for engagement, if you manage to overcome the opponents evasion roll, you make a Hull (machine) or Strength (creature) check.
 The opponent would need to do the same to see if their score beats yours.
 You succeed automatically if the target is incapacitated.
 If you succeed, you either knock the target down or push it 5 feet away from you.

 All engagements have a disadvantage, unless you are a creature with the ability to breathe underwater or a mech with programming that allows specifically for such engagements.
-While fully immersed, all creatures and mechs are immune to fire damage, and are vulnerable to electrical damage if partially immersed, or at least 25% covered.
+While fully immersed, all creatures and mechs are immune to fire damage, and are vulnerable to electrical damage even if partially immersed, or at least 25% covered.
 Creatures inside of mechs are not immune to fire damage if the fire occurs inside the mech, such as the cockpit or holding areas.
 Creatures are unaffected by electrical damage to a mech while inside the mech, even if the mech is fully immersed.

 You can use an action to manipulate an object.
 Such activities would include opening, lifting, pushing, pulling, breaking, or turning.
-The SM will provide guidance on what type of object manipulation would require the full use of an action.
+The Architect will provide guidance on what type of object manipulation would require the full use of an action.

 During combat, all combatants move at intervals of 5 feet or hexes in any direction and through any environment (air, land, water, etc.).
 When in space, however, all combatants move at intervals of 2,000 miles in any direction.
-The SM can create hazards, items, or activities within these intervals (3 feet, 2 hexes, 1,850 miles, etc.), but for simplicity, spacing things out in the 5/2,000 intervals is highly encouraged.
+The Architect can create hazards, items, or activities within these intervals (3 feet, 2 hexes, 1,850 miles, etc.), but for simplicity, spacing things out in the 5/2,000 intervals is highly encouraged.

 You can use an action to increase your speed.
 This is called a dash for creatures or a thrust for machines.
 You take your maximum speed and then double it.
 The maximum speed is to include any benefits and penalties.
 So if your maximum speed is 35 hexes/feet, you can use your action to move an additional 35 hexes/feet in any direction for a total of 70 hexes/feet.
 When you dash or thrust, you are unable to divide your movement with an engagement as you would have forfeited your action to engage so that you can dash/thrust.